singhmukesh/Communicator/README.md

 You can run your own instance of SightCall Communicator on Heroku in just a few minutes.

-- Clone this repository
+- Clone this repository so you can customize it.
+Make your repo public.
 - If you have not already, you must request an API KEY from SightCall.  [http://www.sightcall.com/developers/](http://www.sightcall.com/developers/)
 - Unpack your `client.p12` file into its two components  (see instructions in [Ruby](https://github.com/weemo/Server-SDKs/tree/master/Ruby)).

     - `privateKey.pem`
     - `publicCert.pem`

+- Check in the certificates into the `/certs` directory of this repository

 - Edit the `app.json` file and fix the following:
     - make sure the `repository` URL points to your clone of this repository

-- Check in the certificates into the `/certs` directory of this repository
+    - edit the

 - Press the 'Deploy To Heroku' button
 -